cgarbin/cot6930-natural-language-processing/assignment2/README.md

 This time it will take considerably longer because of the extra step to perform attribute selection.

-It results in better accuracy:
+It results in significantly better accuracy:

-    Correctly Classified Instances        2351               83.8744 %
+    Correctly Classified Instances        2392               85.3371 %
-    Incorrectly Classified Instances       452               16.1256 %
+    Incorrectly Classified Instances       411               14.6629 %

-But inspecting the confusion matrix shows that the accuracy improvement is a result of significantly improving the `faculty` class, while making all other classes worse (the `student` and `project` classes by a large margin).
+Inspecting the confusion matrix shows that the accuracy improvement is a result of a large improvment for the `faculty` class, while making all other classes slightly worse.

-A comparison of the classifier with 2,000 words with and without attribute selection.

 This is the confusion matrix with attribute selection (what we just did):

        a   b   c   d   <-- classified as
-     948  35  87  27 |   a = type_student
+     972  19  68  38 |   a = type_student
-      32 574   4  10 |   b = type_course
+      36 567  11   6 |   b = type_course
-      91  17 602  40 |   c = type_faculty
+      78  12 627  33 |   c = type_faculty
-      97   8  57 174 |   d = type_project
+      62   5  43 226 |   d = type_project

 And this is the one from the section above: